 That's the only agency you have in this whole thing.

-He either is not able to understand what he's reading in the screenshot, or he is such a malicious actor that he understands that it doesn't say this, but he can trick people into thinking that it does.
+He either is not able to understand what he's reading in this screenshot, or he is such a malicious actor that he understands that it doesn't say this, but he can trick people into thinking that it does.

-And there's proof of the pudding in the eating that neither the Gateway Pundit nor Alex cared to see if there was any veracity to what this person was saying on Twitter.
+And there's proof of the pudding in the eating that neither the Gateway pundit nor Alex cared to see if there was any veracity to what this person was saying on Twitter.

 We're purely in addict behavior right now because you can see the way that these people are acting.